halloamt/ioBroker.frontier_silicon/README.md

 - (pdbjjens) Breaking Changes: node>=14, js-contoller>=4 and admin>=5 required
 - (pdbjjens) New: json config UI
+- (pdbjjens) New: Re-establish session if network connection is lost
 - (pdbjjens) New: Remove obsolete unit testing
 - (pdbjjens) Fix: Prevent crashes if radio device is not reachable